The quot functor of a quasi-coherent sheaf: Representability of the quasi-coherent quot functor.

 {\sl Proof:} It remains to show that the subfunctors $\eta_{h,\Ec,i}$ cover $\eta_{h,\Ec}$ as $i$ varies.
 As in the case of the Grassmannian, it is enough to check this pointwise.
 Let $\Fc\in\eta_{h,\Ec}(Z)$, $z\in Z$, and consider the $\kappa(z)$-module of finite type $\Fc\otimes_{\Oc_{Z,z}}\kappa(z)$.
 Then there is an index $i$ such that we have a surjection

 At this point, the fact that there is a surjection $\Ec^i_{Z,z}\rightarrow \Fc_z$ follows from Nakayama's Lemma, since the quotient $\Fc$ is of finite type. \\

 Now, the arguments that were used in Section \ref{S:grass} and what we have done so far in the current section yield, in combination with the Grassmannian embedding, that the functors $\eta_{h,\Ec,i}$ are open subfunctors of $\eta_{h,\Ec}$.
-Moreover, taking Lemma \ref{L:qopen} into account we conclude:
+Taking Lemma \ref{L:qopen} into account we have the following.